 Layer Your Eyeliner

 Now that you've set your face, Breuchaud suggests using that technique to keep your eyeliner in place.
 "Use your usual black, brown, or navy eyeliner, and set it in place with a cream shadow in the same tone," he says.
 Products like the Laura Mercier Caviar Stick Eyeshadows ($32) are waterproof—they're great solo or layered for extra staying power.

 Apply a Tint

 Is your makeup bag already full to bursting?
 Good news; cream cheek products often pull double duty as a lip color, and the stain effect means even the greasiest pizza won't make it budge.

 You can use this for anything.
-Coat your eyeliner, lipstick, brow color, shadows, and blush with this quick-drying, smudge-proof liquid from Make Up For Ever for completely water-safe wear.
+Coat your eyeliner, lipstick, brow color, shadows, and blush with a quick-drying, smudge-proof liquid like Make Up For Ever's Eye Seal ($21) for completely water-safe wear.
 It's basically a miracle.
 Just apply a few drops in a small bowl and dip your brush before continuing with your usual makeup routine.
 Make sure to use an oil-based cleanser when you wash your face and your brushes later on; regular soap and water won't cut it with this super sealant.